-In planning and performing my audit, I considered the District's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
-Accordingly, I do not express an opinion on the effectiveness of Clackamas County Soil and Water Conservation District's internal control over financial reporting.
+In planning and performing our audit, we considered the District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of Clackamas County Soil and Water Conservation District's internal control over financial reporting.

-My consideration of the internal control structure was for the limited purpose and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and therefore there can be no assurance that all such deficiencies have been identified.
-However, I have identified a deficiency in internal control that I consider to be a material weakness that is disclosed in a separate letter.
+Our consideration of the internal control structure was for the limited purpose and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and therefore there can be no assurance that all such deficiencies have been identified.
+However, we have identified a deficiency in internal control that we consider to be a material weakness that is disclosed in a separate letter.